DJ2LS/FreeDATA/README.md

 ```
 BC:<DATA>
 ```
-Send an ARQ like frame which will ack the receiver for acknowledgement
+Send an ARQ like frame which will ask the receiver for acknowledgement
 ```
 ACK:<DATA>
 ```